 Unprecedented fast progress in genome sequencing technologies has enabled studying species and biological communities in much greater detail than before.
 Rapid development in computational methods facilitates the application of genomic tools to new fields, such as long time series and genome-wide datasets of large numbers of species, as well as analyses of environmental and historical samples.
-Researchers within our unit are at the forefront in developing and applying tools that take full advantage of these cutting-edge technologies in mitigating the effects of biodiversity loss, understanding past and present interactions between species and species communities, and advancing the long-term human and ecosystem well-being.
+Researchers within our unit are at the forefront in developing and applying tools that take full advantage of these 1) cutting-edge technologies in 2) mitigating the effects of biodiversity loss, 3) understanding past and present interactions between species and species communities, and 4) advancing the long-term human and ecosystem well-being.
 We plan to continue within this strength area of our unit with a multidisciplinary approach.
 Supported by state-of-the-art technology, we seek to provide novel insights and practical solutions to sustain biodiversity, promote human well-being, and offer grounds for scientific breakthroughs.
-The bewildering biodiversity has great potential to provide innovative solutions not only for ecosystem services, but for many areas of society, such as food industry, construction industry, medicine and recreational services.
+The bewildering biodiversity has great potential to provide innovative solutions not only for 5) ecosystem services, but for many areas of society, such as food industry, construction industry, medicine and recreational services.
 TÄHÄN TEKSTI; OLLAAN HAKEMASSA PROFI6 RAHOITUSTA AKATEMIALTA. – montako uutta työsuhdetta, miten paljon uusia julkaisuja ko rahoituksen odotetaan tuottavan…

+The fauna and flora of any given location are outcomes of evolutionary histories, life-history characters, habitat requirements and the complex interactions with biotic and abiotic environments of the species.
+At present, human impact in the form of environmental change, such as habitat loss and fragmentation, persecution, climate change and increased pollution has led many species to encounter unexpected and rapidly emerging changes in their surroundings and many are unable to cope and adapt.
+This has led to anthropogenic biodiversity loss; extirpations and declines in local abundances of species and populations.
+A key for undertaking effective conservation actions for such species is to understand the importance of different factors affecting the performance of populations.
+These factors include population dynamics, stochasticity and genetic processes.
+We will apply genomic analyses of historical and modern samples in combination with population ecological modelling to examine the interplay of population bottlenecks, genomic erosion, inbreeding, vital rates, population structure and gene flow for understanding the roles these processes play in the development of wild populations.
+Further, domestic species as well are facing similar threats of change in the environment and genetic erosion, much through inbreeding and loss of adaptability and they are constantly changing through artificial selection.
+We aim also to reveal the effects of artificial selection to the present-day genetic structure of domestic species and breeds.